 In the field of Competitive Intelligence (CI) there are few areas more fraught with doubt and risk than primary data collection.
 The basis of Primary Data Collection relies on a direct and unfiltered connection between the information collector and their source.
 While this can be risky it’s one of the only CI methods that produces information uniquely different from what competitors can obtain.
 Before you start Primary Data Collection efforts, or hire a company to help you, it’s important to understand how you can minimize your risk.

 Running a successful, and ethical Primary CI operation requires following some rules of disclosure to remain ethical and legal.
 Primary CI is pretty different from secondary data collection.
 Secondary data by its very nature, is filtered and often vetted by an official source.
 For example; if the source is company literature, it is often vetted by the company guardians to prevent any embarrassing, or competitively useful information from being disclosed.
 If the source is a news report, it’s filtered by the reporter who may not be looking for the same insight as the CI professional.
 And if it comes from an industry data collection service such as IMS, NPD, and GfK (among many others), the data is limited to companies that participate in the panels.

-In contrast, primary CI comes unfiltered.
-The interview process addresses the specific key information points of information collection goals.
-An additional benefit is that during the interview process, follow-up questions can be asked, and relevant related information explored.
-Further, since the information is collected for a specific purpose and not shared, it is exclusive to the collector and their client.
+In contrast, Primary CI comes unfiltered.
+The interview process addresses the key points of information collection goals, which are often quite specific.
+Interviews are not questionnaires, and they’re meant to be dynamic.
+This means that during the interview process, follow-up questions can be asked, and relevant related information explored.
+All information is collected for a specific purpose and is exclusive to the collector and their client.

 Author: Erik Glitman, CEO Fletcher/CSI